Maggie’s Kitchen Sink Veggie Burger

 CHEF’S NOTES:

-• You can also place the patties on an oiled baking sheet and bake in the oven at 375, flipping halfway through
+• You can also place the patties on an oiled baking sheet and bake in the oven at 375, flipping half way through baking.

 • These cooked burgers freeze well.
 Allow to cool before storing in a sealed container.